'El Camino' Gives Jesse Pinkman Life Beyond 'Breaking Bad'

 Note: This piece discusses the events of El Camino, as well as the events of Breaking Bad.
 If you're looking for a simple recommendation or not, here it is: El Camino is absolutely a satisfying and enjoyable addition to Breaking Bad, and Aaron Paul is very good, as always.
 Come back after you've watched it.

 It's really Walt's fault, what happened to Jesse.
-It's Jesse's fault, too, to some degree, but let's be honest: Jesse Pinkman probably was never going to be anything more than a small-timer until he connected with his high-school chemistry teacher, Walter White.
+It's Jesse's fault, too, to some degree, but let's be honest: Jesse Pinkman probably was never going to be anything more than a small-timer until he connected with his high school chemistry teacher, Walter White.
 Jesse was probably never going to kill anybody.
 He was probably never going to get a woman he cared about killed, let alone two of them.

 Without Walt, he would not have wound up spending months imprisoned by a violent gang of white supremacists who locked him in a cage and beat and tortured him, killing his girlfriend while he watched in order to discipline him and threatening to kill her son if he tried to escape again.
 And as much as El Camino is a movie about Jesse on the run from the police after the shootout that killed everybody else who was there (including Walt), it's also a movie about Jesse's profound trauma.